influxdata/telegraf/docs/PARSING_DATA.md

 To parse a timestamp, at the very least the users needs to specify which field has the timestamp and what the format of the timestamp is.
-The format can either by a predefined Unix timestamp or parsed using a custom format based on Go reference time.
+The format can either be a predefined Unix timestamp or parsed using a custom format based on Go reference time.

-For Unix timestamps Telegraf understand the following settings:
+For Unix timestamps Telegraf understands the following settings:

 | Timestamp             | Timestamp Format |
 |-----------------------|------------------|